recski/brise-plandok/brise_plandok/annotation_process/README.md

     -g
 ```

-You can find the generated xlsx files in `brise_plandok/annotation_process/example/xlsx` folder.
+You can find the generated xlsx files in the [xlsx](./example/xlsx) folder.

-Additionally, you can find for each annotator in their download folder (e.g. `brise_plandok/annotation_process/example/annotators/01/phase1/download`) the relevant xlsx files that they have to annotate.
+Additionally, you can find for each annotator in their download folder (e.g. for annotator [01](./example/annotators/01/phase1/download)) the relevant xlsx files that they have to annotate.

 Pre-filled gold data in the excel sheets comes from gold json files provided by the `--data-folder` option.

 #### Overwrite existing xlsx files

-The generated files can be found in `brise_plandok/annotation_process/example/xlsx`.
+The generated files can be found in [xlsx](./example/xlsx) folder.
 If the files already exist, no new sheets will be generated.
 If you want to overwrite the existing ones, use the `-o` flag.

 ```
 python brise_plandok/annotation_process/generate_batch.py \